YuchongHu/stripe-merge/README.md

 StripeMerge
 =====

-Here is the source code of `StripeMerge` prototype system described in our paper submitted to ICDCS'21.
+This repository includes source code of `StripeMerge` prototype system described in our paper accepted by ICDCS'21.

 Preparation
 ----